 Honors and Awards

-- Recognized in The Best Lawyers in America© in the field of Commercial Litigation, 2015 – Present
+- Recognized in The Best Lawyers in America (BL Rankings), Commercial Litigation, 2015 – Present

 Any result the lawyer or law firm may have achieved on behalf of clients in other matters does not necessarily indicate similar results can be obtained for other clients.